Audi A6: C7 facelift (2015–2018)

 Audi unveiled the 2015 C7 mid-life facelift at the 2014 Paris Motor Show.
 The refresh includes styling tweaks to the car's exterior, engine line-up, transmission and MMI infotainment system with faster Tegra 3 processor, Handwriting recognition, Audi connect Telematics with 4G mobile internet (and online updates for the navigation map), and advanced Matrix LED headlights.

 All three TFSI 1.8tfsi and five TDI engines now meet the Euro 6 emission standard.
-The new TDI Ultra model now comes with glass fiber-reinforced polymer (GFRP) springs and both ultra models now come with S-Tronic (dual-clutch) transmission.
+The new TDI Ultra model now comes with glass fibre-reinforced polymer (GFRP) springs and both ultra models now come with S-Tronic (dual-clutch) transmission.
 The entry-level Audi A6 2.0 TFSI FrontTrak (front-wheel drive) with a 2.0-litre turbocharged inline-four, received a seven-speed dual-clutch automatic that replaced the previous Multitronic CVT (continuously variable transmission).

 A6 hybrid (2012–2014)

 A hybrid electric variant was also available for the first time in the A6, offering a 2-litre TFSI 211 PS engine combined with a 45 PS electric motor.
 Electric power is supplied via a 1.3 kWh lithium-ion battery, with electric-only range of 3 km for constant 60 kph drive and a top speed of 100 kph.

 The market launch of the A6 Hybrid was scheduled for 2012.
 However, production of the US model was delayed.

 The Audi A6 hybrid was discontinued due to low sales in 2014 after roughly 4,000 units sold.